-FIWA has the authority to negotiate its fee structures with Intermediaries or Investors and may waive fees at its discretion.
+FIWA may negotiate or waive certain of its fees, and has done so in certain instances.
+FIWA may, in certain circumstances, reimburse or compensate an Intermediary for costs, or as may be negotiated.
 In certain situations, as agreed upon between FIWA and the Intermediary, FIWA may charge the Program Fee as a fixed-dollar amount to the Investor or charge an annual license fee to the Intermediary plus a reduced Program Fee per account (asset-based or fixed-dollar amount) to the Investor.
 In either case, the Program Fee could still be structured as a wrap fee to cover brokerage, clearing, and custody services.
 In the case of the fixed-dollar amount per account structure, underlying fees associated with accessing the Investment Managers and implementing Models or administering Discretionary Strategies within Investor accounts may be excluded from the fixed-dollar fee and charged separately.